arturryzhikh/SkyengApiDemo/README.md

 Get all the meanings of the words\
 Get sound , memo image and details info of meaning\
 Save words for offline learning
-Support light and dark themes
+Supports light and dark themes